YuliWanghust/unsupervised_MRI_sequences/README.md

-# Evaluating SimCLR and SimSIam for MRI Sequence Classification
+# Evaluating SimCLR and SimSiam for MRI Sequence Classification

 In this repository, we provide a comprehensive set of frameworks written in PyTorch Lightning to perform and evaluate self-supervised contrastive learning